chrisnatali/dotfiles/README.md

 The `bin` directory contains display setting and other scripts.
 To enable, link it to your home directory (e.g. `ln -sb ~/src/dotfiles/bin ~/bin`) and add it to your PATH on shell startup.

+TODO:  Merge files into `bin` dir since group dotfiles may also go into here

 ## Printer config

 Install cups and then the driver specific to your printer.